NeleWandel/TDS/docs/source/API.rst

 -----------
 .. method:: CountMeas(m='1')
 | Returns the amount of values that have been obtained for the measurement defined by ``m`` since the last statistical reset.
 Values that generated an error are not counted.
-.. method:: ImmedValue()
-| Returns the value of the immediate measurement.
-.. method:: ImmedUnit()
-| Returns the unit of the immediate measurement.
 .. method:: Maximum(m='1')
 | Returns the maximum value found for the measurement defined by ``m`` from :const:`1` to :const:`8`.
 The default is :const:`1`.
 .. method:: Mean(m='1')